Subscribe to updates

 December 1, 2025 View on council websiteSummary

 Councillor Stephen Shaw, Deputy Leader and Portfolio Holder for Finance and Property, approved the addition of £3.3 million from the HS2 Road Safety Fund to the Capital Programme.
-This funding will be allocated to specific road safety schemes, including improvements to the A446 Birmingham Road, Coleshill Junction, lighting along the Fosse Way, and small-scale capital projects.
-The decision ensures that Warwickshire County Council meets the deadline set by HS2 for allocating the funds.
+This funding will be allocated to the A446 Birmingham Road, Coleshill Junction scheme, the Fosse Way lighting scheme, and small-scale capital schemes.
+The decision aims to improve road safety and infrastructure in areas affected by the HS2 1 route.

 HS2 Road Safety Fund

 Councillor Stephen Shaw approved the allocation of the final £3.3 million from the HS2 Road Safety Fund to Warwickshire County Council's Capital Programme.
-The funding is earmarked for the following projects:
+The funding will be distributed among the following projects:

-- A446 Birmingham Road, Coleshill Junction scheme (£2.5m): This project aims to reduce accidents, increase capacity, and improve pedestrian and cycle connectivity at the A446 Stonebridge Road/Birmingham Road junction.
-The plans include staggered toucan crossings1 to improve access to employment, leisure, and religious centres, as well as improvements to the footway for a more sustainable connection to Coleshill.
+- A446 Birmingham Road, Coleshill Junction scheme: £2.5 million will be allocated to this existing scheme, which aims to reduce accidents, increase capacity, and improve pedestrian and cycle connectivity at the A446 Stonebridge Road/Birmingham Road junction.
+The project includes the installation of staggered toucan crossings 2 to improve access to employment, leisure, and religious centres, as well as improvements to the footway for a more sustainable connection to Coleshill.

-- Small scale capital schemes (£0.3m): This funding will be used for a final round of investigations into small-scale capital schemes along the HS2 track in Warwickshire.
-Council officers will collaborate with elected members to identify suitable projects that can be delivered before the December 2026 deadline.
+- Small scale capital schemes: £0.3 million will be allocated for further investigation and implementation of small-scale capital schemes along the HS2 track in Warwickshire.
+Officers will collaborate with elected members to identify suitable projects that can be delivered before the December 2026 deadline.
 Any unspent funds will be reallocated to the A446 Birmingham Road, Coleshill Junction scheme.

-Garry Palmer, Head of Strategic Planning and Regeneration, assured the Portfolio Holder that the design would be subject to ongoing review and that officers are committed to engaging with relevant portfolio holders as the project evolves.
-However, he also noted that the council must comply with the conditions set by the HS2 fund, as Warwickshire County Council does not have full autonomy over the project.
+Garry Palmer, Head of Strategic Planning and Regeneration, assured the Portfolio Holder that the design of the projects would be subject to ongoing review and that officers are committed to engaging with relevant portfolio holders as the design evolves.
+However, he also noted that the council must comply with the conditions set out by the HS2 fund, as Warwickshire County Council does not have full autonomy over the works.

 Attendees